 If applicable, vendors and their sub-contractors are expected to grant their workers their right to join or form trade unions of their own choosing and to bargain collectively with their employer.

 Vendors and their sub-contractors are expected to provide an anonymous and confidential method for all workers to raise concerns to senior management without fear of retaliation.

 9. Indigenous rights

-10. Human trafficking, forced labor and child labour
+10. Human trafficking, forced labour and child labour

-The Government of Canada is committed to uphold the Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, supplementing the United Nations Convention against Transnational Organized Crime.
-PWGSC expects its vendors and their sub-contractors to respect their workers’ workplace rights, and take steps to mitigate human trafficking risks and monitor compliance of labour and human rights in their supply chain.
+The Government of Canada is committed to upholding the Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, supplementing the United Nations Convention against Transnational Organized Crime.
+Canada expects its vendors and their sub-contractors to respect their workers’ workplace rights, and take steps to mitigate human trafficking risks and monitor compliance of labour and human rights in their supply chain.

 10.1 Human trafficking